byrd-laif/soilMakers/soulFood/followTheFood.md

 ## The *Life - Death - Life* Cycle Of Soul Food.

 ### *To whence it comes from, to wherein it is going, and to whither it will become.*
+*Proof of concept within a story.
+Harvesting form the environment too re-Cultivating an environmental deposit.*

 #### Soil to Soul; Nature creates conditions for life.
 She can't force it and she can't fake it, things must undergo the formality of actually occurring.
 Its the soil and plants as part of a *symbiotic partnership* that make soul food plausible.
 Being indigenous of a land means caring for its next generations use.